GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ## Creating a file share witness
 To provide a tie-breaking vote and achieve a [quorum](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj612870(v=ws.11)) for the failover scenario, create a file share that will act as a witness.
 For the purposes of this tutorial, you will create the file share witness on the domain controller VM.
-In a production environment, you would create it elsewhere.
+In a production environment, you should create witness file share on a either:
+    a.
+Separate single node in the third zone (like us-central-b in this scenario).
+    b.
+Highly available file share, if sql server node's zone(s) is used.

 1. Using RDP, connect to the domain controller VM, ```dc-windows```, with the gontoso.com\Administrator account.
 *If you are using Chrome RDP for Google Cloud, in the Options menu, under the Certificates list,